A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Fully Observable Environments

 Instead of outputting the pairwise utility for the $|A|\times|A|$ possible pairwise actions of agent $j$ and $k$, $\text{MLP}_{\delta}$ outputs an $K\times{|A|}$ matrix ($K\ll{|A|}$) given its type vector inputs. $\text{MLP}_{\delta}$ computes its output matrix solely based on the type vectors, following the same reasoning as $\text{MLP}_{\beta}$.
-Assuming a low-rank factorisation of the pairwise utility terms, the output of $\text{MLP}_{\delta}$ is used to compute $Q^{j,k}_{\delta}(a_{t}^{j},a_{t}^{k}|s_{t})$ with the following equation:
+Assuming a low-rank factorisation of the pairwise utility terms, the output of $\text{MLP}_{\delta}$ is used to compute $Q^{j,k}_{\delta,\alpha}(a_{t}^{j},a_{t}^{k}|H_{t})$ with the following equation:

-Previous work from~\citet{zhou2019factorized} demonstrated that low-rank factorization enables scalable pairwise utility computation even under thousands of possible pairwise actions.
+We expect that this way of computing the joint-action value will work well on small teams, and this is confirmed by our results in Section~\ref{sec:results_1}.
+In fact, previous work from~\citet{zhou2019factorized} demonstrated that low-rank factorisation enables scalable pairwise utility computation even under thousands of possible pairwise actions.
+However, evaluating on teams of such dimensions is out of the scope of this work.

 Finally, note that we use the same parameters for $\text{MLP}_{\beta}$ and $\text{MLP}_{\delta}$ to model each teammate or pair of teammates, to encourage knowledge reuse for utility term computation.
-We show the importance of the reuse to the performance of GPL in Section~\ref{Sec:GPLJointActValAnalysis}.
+We show the importance of knowledge reuse via parameter sharing to GPL's performance in Section~\ref{Sec:GPLJointActValAnalysis}.